Dovecotes in Tinos

 Tinos Dovecotes: The island of Tinos is famous for the many intricately designed dovecotes found here.
-They are fortress like stone structures with two levels of which the lower level is usually used to store utensils and other items.
-It is decorated with both geometric patterns including triangles and rhomboids and non-geometric patterns including cypress tress and variations of the sun.
+They are fortress-like stone structures with two levels of which the lower level is usually used to store utensils and other items.
+It is decorated with both geometric patterns including triangles and rhomboids and non-geometric patterns including cypress trees and variations of the sun.
 It is believed that these elaborate patterns are the reason why the pigeons are attracted to these dovecotes.

 Most of these structures are found in the eastern and central parts of Tinos and the oldest ones are believed to be from the 18th and the 19th Century.
-It was the Venetians who first started a systematic breeding of pigeons after discovering that their meat was excellent tasting and that pigeon droppings are made for some high quality manure.
+It was the Venetians who first started systematic breeding of pigeons after discovering that their meat was excellent tasting and those pigeon droppings are made for some high-quality manure.

 As opposed to dovecotes in other parts of Greece, the ones in Tinos are much more than just simple wooden boxes set on poles.
 These dovecotes are usually built in the countryside at specific locations near cultivated areas and where water is easily available.
 They are mainly built on slopes at a certain angle keeping the wind and the surroundings in mind to make the takeoffs and landings easier for the doves.
 The dove nests are square holes in single or double rows in the wall of the dovecote.
 Small stone slabs that protrude under the homes create a perch for the birds.